eagle168/swagger-doc-rails/README.md

     supportedSubmitMethods: ['get', 'post', 'put', 'delete'],
     ... ... ...})
 ```
-open your browser and typed  http://localhost:3000/swagger-ui/dist/index.html, then you can see the
+open your browser and type http://localhost:3000/swagger-ui/dist/index.html, then you can see the
 swagger-ui home page which lists your apis

 ## Thanks to our contributors